Should Schools Conduct Background Checks on Teachers?

 How Should Public Schools React?

 While nearly all school and community members agree that teachers and school workers should undergo an extensive criminal background check, some argue that a public school employee’s records should be sealed from the public’s knowledge.
 For example, many websites are now devoted solely to reporting teachers’ crimes.
-While the public and students should certainly be informed of any danger surrounding a school employee, many citizens argue that publicizing all criminal blunders only serves to invade the public school workers’ privacy.
+While the public and students should certainly be informed of any danger surrounding a school employee, many citizens argue that publicizing all criminal blunders only invades the public school workers’ privacy.

-Some individuals believe that teachers and public workers should be able to manage their misdemeanor crimes, such as disorderly conduct, drug possession, or theft, with greater modesty and privacy.
+Some believe teachers and public workers should be able to manage their misdemeanor crimes, such as disorderly conduct, drug possession, or theft, with greater modesty and privacy.
 Adding to this, many individuals assert that misdemeanor classifications may often be misinterpreted; for example, if an employee is rowdy at an athletic event, the individual could potentially be cited with a misdemeanor for his or her conduct.
 As a result, many community members are seeking to negotiate an agreement between providing all parents and students with safe and highly qualified educators versus allowing all community members to invade the private lives of its public school employees.

 comments powered by Disqus